progit-de/progit/de/01-introduction/01-chapter1.markdown

 <!--This is where Distributed Version Control Systems (DVCSs) step in.
 In a DVCS (such as Git, Mercurial, Bazaar or Darcs), clients don’t just check out the latest snapshot of the files: they fully mirror the repository.
 Thus if any server dies, and these systems were collaborating via it, any of the client repositories can be copied back up to the server to restore it.
 Every checkout is really a full backup of all the data (see Figure 1-3).-->

 Und an dieser Stelle kommen verteilte Versionskontrollsysteme (DVCS) ins Spiel.
 In einem DVCS (wie z.
-B. Git, Mercurial, Bazaar oder Darcs) erhalten Anwender nicht einfach den jeweils letzten Snapshot des Projektes von einem Server: Sie erhalten statt dessen eine vollständige Kopie des Repositorys.
-Auf diese Weise kann, wenn ein Server beschädigt wird, jedes beliebige Repository von jedem beliebigen Anwenderrechner zurück kopiert und der Server so wieder hergestellt werden.
+B. Git, Mercurial, Bazaar oder Darcs) erhalten Anwender nicht einfach den jeweils letzten Snapshot des Projektes von einem Server: Sie erhalten stattdessen eine vollständige Kopie des Repositorys.
+Auf diese Weise kann, wenn ein Server beschädigt wird, jedes beliebige Repository von jedem beliebigen Anwenderrechner zurückkopiert und der Server so wiederhergestellt werden.

 <!--Figure 1-3.
 Distributed version control diagram.-->